West and Rhode Riverkeeper

-Harmful bacteria can be found in our rivers.
-These bacteria pose a human health risk, and West/Rhode Riverkeeper monitors bacteria levels to inform our community of that risk.
-Bacteria come from a variety of sources, including failing septic systems, sewer overflows or leaks, pet waste, and livestock.
+Pathogens can be found in our rivers, and these pathogens pose a human health risk.
+West/Rhode Riverkeeper monitors indicator bacteria levels to inform our community of that risk.
+These indicator bacteria serve as a surrogate for the pathogens which may cause illness in humans.
+They come from a variety of sources, including failing septic systems, sewer overflows or leaks, pet waste, and livestock.
 During significant rainfalls, the possibility always exists for elevated and unsafe bacteria levels.

 Note: The Anne Arundel County Health Department advises that after a rainfall, all Anne Arundel County beaches are under a no swimming/no direct water contact advisory for 48 hours due to predicted elevated bacteria levels from rainwater runoff and increased health risks.